Our Success: Read About Our Past Cases

 This case resulted in a $11.5 million jury verdict against Conrail for the victims of a railroad crossing crash.
 The plaintiffs received $3.5 million in compensatory damages and $8 million in punitive damages.
 It was the largest verdict in the history of Union County and also one of the largest punitive damage awards in the state of Ohio.

 Doe Plaintiffs v.
 Bayer Corporation

 $8 Million Settlement

-Settlement for $8 million on behalf of 18 individuals.
+This case resulted in a settlement for $8 million on behalf of 18 individuals.
 These 18 individuals were prescribed Baycol, a cholesterol-lowering drug.
 However, each of these individuals developed rhabdomyolysis to varying degrees.
 Rhabdomyolysis is a disorder involving injury to the kidney caused by the toxic effects of the release of myoglobin.
-The disorder in turn can cause death, permanent kidney damage, and muscle pain or weakness.
-Individual suits were filed on behalf of each person against Bayer Corporation and their affiliates.
+The disorder, in turn, can cause death, permanent kidney damage and muscle pain or weakness.
+Individual suits were filed on behalf of each person against Bayer Corporation and its affiliates.